 Farewell to Emily Ali

-Emily joined us in the ticket of the pandemic.
+Emily joined us in the thicket of the pandemic.
 It didn’t take long for her to become central to Jun Mao’s Studies “Effect and Mechanism of Acupuncture for Cancer-related Cognitive Impairment and Genetic Susceptibility to Cancer-Related Cognitive Dysfunction in Women Undergoing Treatment for Breast Cancer Studies”, and the “MSK Pancreatic Family Registry” led by Margaret Du.
 She also assisted with the GEM “Lethal Melanoma Identification of lethal melanomas at the time of diagnosis” study and “WECARE”.
 She liaised impeccably with research project associates and managers, clinical research supervisors, members of the regional research teams, and others.
 She has also represented us with an invited ‘flash scientific presentation’ at the 2022 New York Epidemiology Forum.

 Emily transitioned to Britta Weigelt’s Gynecology DMT Research Laboratory earlier this year.
 We look forward being neighbors when we move back to Main Campus.